 Preventing suicide requires culture change, access to care, research, and community engagement.
 It also requires ongoing coordination with all sectors, institutions, and stakeholders.
 Because suicide is a national tragedy that affects all of us, to be successful, everyone must be engaged (HHS, 2021, January 19).

 U.S. suicide rates are not limited to any gender, age, socioeconomic, or ethnic group.
 Among children, teenagers, and young adults, suicide is the second leading cause of death, while among middle-aged adults, suicide is the fifth leading cause of death (NCHS, 2022, March 3).
-In 2020, nearly 46,000 Americans died from suicide, making it the twelfth leading cause of death overall.
-Remarkably, in 2020 there were nearly twice as many suicides in the United States as homicides (NCHS, 2022, January 6).
+In 2022, more than 49,000 Americans died from suicide, making it the eleventh leading cause of death overall.
+Remarkably, in 2021 there were twice as many suicides in the United States as homicides (NCHS, 2024, July 23).

-Since the National Strategy for Suicide Prevention was updated in 2012, prevention efforts have expanded and multiplied, increasing our understanding of suicide prevention practices in healthcare systems and communities.
-New partners have become engaged, including organizations and businesses that had not previously viewed suicide prevention as part of their mission (HHS, 2021, January 19).
+Since the National Strategy for Suicide Prevention was updated in 2024, prevention efforts have expanded and multiplied, increasing our understanding of suicide prevention practices in healthcare systems and communities.
+New partners have become engaged, including organizations and businesses that had not previously viewed suicide prevention as part of their mission.

 Although funding still may not reflect the impact of suicide in the U.S., more resources are being dedicated than ever before.
 For example, the President’s Roadmap to Empower Veterans and End a National Tragedy of Suicide (PREVENTS) was launched in 2019.
 In July of 2022 the Federal Communications Commission designated 988 as the national number for mental health crises (HHS, 2021, January 19).